LottM/EvilHangmanProposal/README.md

     * UIButton for segue to HighscoreViewController
     * UIButton for segue to SettingsViewController
 * SettingsViewController
-    * UITextfield prompts the user for length of words
+    * UISlider prompts the user for length of words
-    * UITextfield prompts the user for maximum number of incorrect guesses
+    * UISlider prompts the user for maximum number of incorrect guesses
-    * UISwitch for evilness
+    * UISwitch for EvilGameplay or GoodGameplay
     * UIButton for segue to menu in the left upper corner of the screen
 * HighscoreViewController
     * UITableView for table with playerName and guessesNeededToWin